 Do I need to pay anything to get a refund?

 Absolutely not.
-The FTC never asks you to pay to file a claim or get a refund.
+The FTC never asks you to pay money to file a claim or get a refund.
 Don’t pay anyone who promises you an FTC refund in exchange for a fee.
 If you received a DeVry settlement check, you can cash or deposit it immediately.

 Where can I get more information?